Azure/azure-sdk/docs/python/design.md

 ## Introduction

+### Design principles

+The Azure SDK should be designed to enhance the productivity of developers connecting to Azure services.
+Other qualities (such as completeness, extensibility, and performance) are important but secondary.
+Productivity is achieved by adhering to the principles described below:

+#### Idiomatic

+* The SDK should follow the general design guidelines and conventions for the target language.
+It should feel natural to a developer in the target language.
+* We embrace the ecosystem with its strengths and its flaws.
+* We work with the ecosystem to improve it for all developers.

+#### Consistent

+* Client libraries should be consistent within the language, consistent with the service and consistent between all target languages.
+In cases of conflict, consistency within the language is the highest priority and consistency between all target languages is the lowest priority.
+* Service-agnostic concepts such as logging, HTTP communication, and error handling should be consistent.
+The developer should not have to relearn service-agnostic concepts as they move between client libraries.
+* Consistency of terminology between the client library and the service is a good thing that aids in diagnosability.
+* All differences between the service and client library must have a good (articulated) reason for existing, rooted in idiomatic usage rather than whim.
+* The Azure SDK for each target language feels like a single product developed by a single team.
+* There should be feature parity across target languages.
+This is more important than feature parity with the service.

+#### Approachable

+* We are experts in the supported technologies so our customers, the developers, don't have to be.
+* Developers should find great documentation (hero tutorial, how to articles, samples, and API documentation) that makes it easy to be successful with the Azure service.
+* Getting off the ground should be easy through the use of predictable defaults that implement best practices.
+Think about progressive concept disclosure.
+* The SDK should be easily acquired through the most normal mechanisms in the target language and ecosystem.
+* Developers can be overwhelmed when learning new service concepts.
+The core use cases should be discoverable.

+#### Diagnosable

+* The developer should be able to understand what is going on.
+* It should be discoverable when and under what circumstances a network call is made.
+* Defaults are discoverable and their intent is clear.
+* Logging, tracing, and exception handling are fundamental and should be thoughtful.
+* Error messages should be concise, correlated with the service, actionable, and human readable.
+Ideally, the error message should lead the consumer to a useful action that they can take.
+* Integrating with the preferred debugger for the target language should be easy.

+#### Dependable

+* Breaking changes are more harmful to a user's experience than most new features and improvements are beneficial.
+* Incompatibilities should never be introduced deliberately without thorough review and very strong justification.
+* Do not rely on dependencies that can force our hand on compatibility.

 ### General guidelines

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.